|

-The Dandy Boys have always had close connections with the U.S. Government.
+The Perilous Case of the Possessed President The Dandy Boys have always had close connections with the U.S. Government.
 The FBI usually

 calls us up to capture dangerous criminals or to investigate shady senators.
 President Bush regularly meets with the Dandy